Vakoo112/cinema-web-app/README.md

 The Payment Service: Marks the payment as successful in its DB.
 Sends a Kafka message to the Cinema Service.

-The Cinema Service: Updates the corresponding seat booking to PAID.
+The Cinema Service: Updates the corresponding seat booking to BOOKED.
 Assigns the paymentId to the booking.

 <img width="1313" height="48" alt="image" src="https://github.com/user-attachments/assets/75281fbf-404a-45f8-b5bf-77bedf2cc637" />